cp-jose/cp-jose.github.io/index.md

 [//]: # (You can have a look at my scholar profile for more details on my publications.		)
 [//]: # (And please reach out if you find any of these topics interesting.
 My email is below.	)

-If any of these topics interest you, feel free to check out my Google Scholar profile for more details on my publications.
-And don’t hesitate to reach out—my email is below!
+If any of these topics interests you, feel free to check out my Google Scholar profile for more details on my publications.
+And don’t hesitate to reach out — my email is below!